-The LM5164-Q1 requires only a few external components to step down from a wide range of supply voltages to a fixed output voltage.
-Several features are integrated to meet system design requirements, including precision enable, input voltage UVLO, internal soft start, programmable switching frequency, and a PGOOD indicator.
+The LM5163H-Q1 requires only a few external components to step down from a wide range of supply voltages to a fixed output voltage.
+Several features are integrated to meet system design requirements, including the following:

+- · Precision enable

+- Input voltage UVLO

+- Internal soft start

+- Programmable switching frequency

+- · A PGOOD indicator

-To expedite and streamline the process of designing of a LM5164-Q1-based converter, a comprehensive LM5164-Q1 Quickstart calculator is available for download to assist the designer with component selection for a given application.
+To expedite and streamline the process of designing a LM5163H-Q1-based converter, a comprehensive LM5163H-Q1 quickstart calculator is available for download to assist the designer with component selection for a given application.
 This tool is complemented by the availability of an evaluation module (EVM), numerous PSPICE models, as well as TI's WEBENCH® Power Designer.
+To modify the LM5164-Q1EVM-041 for the LM5163H-Q1, change the inductor L_O to 120 μ H, the resistor R_A to 226 $k\Omega$, and the capacitance C{OUT} to 22 μ F. See the Section 8.2 section for the LM5163H-Q1 application circuit.